boazbk/tcs/lec_08a_restricted_models.md

 ::: {.proof data-ref="pumping"}
 To prove the lemma formally, we use induction on the length of the expression.
 Like all induction proofs, this is going to be somewhat lengthy, but at the end of the day it directly follows the intuition above that _somewhere_ we must have used the star operation.
-Reading this proof, and in particular understanding how the formal proof below corresponds to the intuitive idea above, is a very good way to get more comfort with inductive proofs of this form.
+Reading this proof, and in particular understanding how the formal proof below corresponds to the intuitive idea above, is a very good way to get more comfortable with inductive proofs of this form.

 Our inductive hypothesis is that for an $n$ length expression,  $n_0=2n$ satisfies the conditions of the lemma.
 The base case is when the expression is a single symbol or that it is $\emptyset$ or $""$ in which case the condition is satisfied just because there is no matching string of length more than one.
 Otherwise, $e$ is of the form __(a)__ $e' | e''$, __(b)__, $(e')(e'')$, __(c)__ or $(e')^*$ where in all these cases the subexpressions have fewer symbols than $e$ and hence satisfy the induction hypothesis.